prebid/Prebid.js/adops/step-by-step.md

 Make sure the creative size is set to 1x1.
 This allows us to set up size override, which allows this creative to serve on all inventory sizes.

-Also, make sure to uncheck **Serve into a SafeFrame**. (there are plans to make the creative safeframe compatible).

 ## Step 3.
 Attach the Creative to the Line Item

 Next, let's attach the creative to the $0.50 line item you just created.
 Click into the Line Item, then the **Creatives** tab.